 Where and when did Elephant evolution begin?

-The Proboscidea seemed to have begun their divergence from the Sirenia (the group containing manatees and dugongs) in the Eocene along the swampy shores of the Tethys sea (now the Mediterranean rim) at sites like modern-day Fayoum, Egypt, where fossil specimens of the two groups can be found in close proximity to one another.
-Global temperatures were then much higher than they are today and there were no ice-caps at the poles at that time.
+The Proboscidea seem to have begun their divergence from the Sirenia (the group containing manatees and dugongs) in the Eocene along the swampy shores of the Tethys sea (now the Mediterranean rim) at sites like modern-day Fayoum, Egypt, where fossil specimens of the two groups can be found in close proximity to one another.
+Global temperatures were much higher then than they are today and there were no ice-caps at the poles at that time.

 Among the earliest members of the order Proboscidea was a hippopotamus-like creature named Moeritherium that lived about 35 million years ago.
 It had short, stout legs, a long body and a short tail.
 The animal probably spent a great deal of time wading through swamps and riverine habitats, consuming fresh water-vegetation.
-It had two pairs of short tusks which, like the tusks of modern Elephants, are simply modifications of the second incisor.
+It had two pairs of short tusks which, like the tusks of modern Elephants, were simply modifications of the second incisor.
 Tusks are the longest teeth in the animal kingdom!

 They have trunks?

 Moetherium had a flexible upper lip for grasping food, a sort of “proto-trunk” similar to what we see in modern tapirs.
 The trunk or “Proboscis” of an Elephant is a combination of the nose and the upper lip.
-The existence of a trunk in a fossil species can be inferred from the size and position of the nasal opening and the structure of a bone canal below the eye socket (called the infraorbital canal) which conveys nerves and blood vessels to parts of the face or, in the case of elephants, to the trunk.
+The existence of a trunk in a fossil species can be inferred from the size and position of the nasal opening and the structure of a bone canal below the eye socket (called the infraorbital canal) which conveys nerves and blood vessels to parts of the face – in the case of elephants, to the trunk.
 The trunk is a phenomenal multi-purpose tool that can be used for everything from the delicate handling of branches to siphoning up water to drink.

 Is Moetherium ancestal to the modern elephant?